Updated Nov 25, 2019

 - digital tire gauge by Roadgear (very accurate)

 - fancy mustache beer bottle attachment for insured sophistication when amongst strangers

 These last two items are the bridge connecting you to directions, assistance, restrooms, fluids, food and phones.
 Do not overlook their importance.
 From left to right: deodorant, cologne.

 So, there you have it.
 This basic motorway survival kit will either help you solve whatever problems present themselves or find a solution through civilized means.
 Scale it down to your heart’s content but don’t cut any corners to save space.
 You can never be too prepared (strokes fancy mustache).

 If you’d like for us to compile and ship a custom roadside tool kit that’s tailored specifically to your motorcycle, please contact us directly.
-Items 1-22 are included by default and pricing is subject to availability.
+We’ll research your bike’s year, make and model along with known manufacturing concerns.
 Make mention of any additions or omissions you require and we’ll get right on it!

 Did We Miss Anything?

 There are many tools worth bringing that defy rider logic.
 What compact/combination solutions have you developed over the years?
-Under what circumstances have you been forced to put such utilities to use?
+Have you ever had to put such utilities to use?
 Your input is invited.
 Post an article!